Your Ultimate Guide to Income Tax Rates and Personal Allowances

 HMRC is the government department in the UK responsible for collecting taxes, paying benefits, and making sure people and businesses follow tax laws.

-They handle things like income tax, VAT, as well as provide support for people who need financial help, like through the Universal Credit system.
+They handle things like income tax, VAT, and IHT, as well as provide support for people who need financial help, like through the Universal Credit system.

 Basic tax bands